happy0412/qe-todolist/Test Deliverables/Instructions/README.md

 <h1>Step 1:</h1>

-In order to run this project clone the project from github to youur netbeans project and then open it in your IDE it can be netbeans or eclipse.
+In order to run this project clone the project from github to youur netbeans project and then open it in your IDE.
+It can be netbeans, eclipse or any IDE.

 <h1>Step 2:</h1>

-Inside the project navigate to resource folder and copy "resource" folder c drive to your C driver so that you can execute this line successfully.
+Inside the project navigate to resource folder and copy "resource" folder to your C driver so that you can execute this line successfully.
 //System.setProperty("webdriver.gecko.driver", "/resources/geckodriver.exe");